Solucar Complex: PS20

 The PS20 solar power plant (PS20) solar power plant is a solar thermal energy plant in Sanlucar la Mayor near Seville in Andalusia, Spain.
 It was the world's most powerful solar power tower until the Ivanpah Solar Power Facility in California became operational in 2014.
 The 20 megawatt (MW) solar power tower produces electricity with large movable mirrors called heliostats.

 Construction of PS20 was started in 2006 and it commenced operation in 2009.
 It features several significant technological improvements over the earlier PS10.
 These include a receiver with higher efficiency, various improvements in the control and operational systems, and a better thermal energy storage system.

 "PS20 consists of a solar field of 1,255 mirrored heliostats designed by Abengoa Solar.
 Each heliostat, with a surface area of 120 m2, reflects the solar radiation it receives onto the receiver, located on the top of a 165 m tower, producing steam which is converted into electricity by a turbine generator."

 "The remaining power plants will be built over the next few years.
 They will include low- and high-concentration photovoltaic, tower thermoelectric, parabolic-trough collector and Stirling dish plants.
 Abengoa Solar's parabolic trough plants, Solnova 1, 3 and 4, which can generate 150 MW of power, are under construction at the Solar Platform."

-Resulting from cooperation between Ciemat, the IDAE, and the University of Seville, the whole plant is to be completed by 2013, when it will produce approximately 300 MW – energy for around 180,000 homes, equivalent to the needs of the city of Seville.
+Resulting from cooperation between Ciemat, the IDAE, and the University of Seville, the whole plant was to be completed by 2013, when it was expected to produce approximately 300 MW – energy for around 180,000 homes, equivalent to the needs of the city of Seville.

 PS20 produces about 48,000 megawatt-hours (MW·h) per year, for which it receives €271 (US$360) per MW·h under its power purchase agreement.

 Solnova Solar Power Station

 The Solnova Solar Power Station is a large CSP power station made up of five separate units of 50 MW each.
 With the commissioning of the third 50 MW unit, the Solnova-IV in August 2010, the power station ranks as one of the largest CSP power stations in the world.

-Solnova-I, Solnova-III, and Solnova-IV were commissioned in mid-2010 and are all rated at 50 MWe in installed capacity each.
+Solnova-I, Solnova-III, and Solnova-IV were commissioned in mid-2010, and are rated at 50 MWe in installed capacity each.
 All five plants are built, owned and operated by Abengoa Solar, a Spanish solar power company.

 All five power stations, the three commissioned and two under development, will be utilizing parabolic troughs, a technology to use concentrated solar power.
 The three commissioned power stations are also equipped to support natural gas as its secondary fuel source for power generation.